hydrogen-dev/raindrop-ui-web/backend/README.md

 Note: If you need to use another port, edit the `start` command in `backend/package.json`, and update the `proxy` entry in `frontend/package.json`.

+## Code
+Setup logic is contained in [app.js](./app.js).
+This is where the database and Raindrop SDK are initialized.
+Individual endpoints are defined in [routes/](./routes/).
+Of these, `deleteDatabase`, `getDatabase`, and `index` exist solely for testing purposes.
+The others, `isInDatabase`, `registerUser`, `unregisterUser`, and `verifySignature` will likely be implemented in some form by websites integrating Client Raindrop.

 ## Copyright & License
 Copyright 2018 The Hydrogen Technology Corporation under the MIT License.